 Remember, you are dealing with a Federal government agency and we have guidelines and time lines we must follow when considering projects which involve potential impacts to our park resources.
 Moreover, we must do this within pre-existing projects and workloads.
 Do not expect a one-day turnaround.
 Provide as much lead time as possible.
 Include us at the idea stage.
 It is easier for us to adjust to changes as the plan evolves, than for us to try to rush through a review of a finished plan that needs to be implemented tomorrow.
 Up to two weeks may be required for administrative review of a complex proposed filming activity while smaller projects can generally be reviewed within three business days.
 Please allow adequate time for this review process as questions may arise that would delay a decision.

 If Your Application is Approved

-Upon approval of the application, you must present certificate of insurance and a $100 permit fee.
-If it is deemed that a monitor (NPS employee) is to be assigned to your project, there will be a minimum fee of $154 per monitor for the first two hours and $50 per monitor per hour thereafter.
-A minimum of $154 per monitor will be charged for any assignment, including the cancellation of a given project, regardless of the reason if cancelled less than 24 hours in advance.
+Upon approval of the application, you must present certificate of insurance.
+If it is deemed that a monitor (NPS employee) is to be assigned to your project, there will be a cost recovery rate of $200.00 per monitor for the first two hours and $50.00 per monitor per hour thereafter.
+A minimum of $200.00 per monitor will be charged for any assignment, including the cancellation of a given project, regardless of the reason if cancelled less than 24 hours in advance.

 The following location fee schedule is in effect:

 Motion Pictures/Videos Commercial Still Photography

 *Wildlife photographers and videographers with crews consisting of 1-3 people will not be charged the location fee.
 Permitting and monitoring fees will still be applicable when required.

 General liability insurance is required.
 This is an original certificate of insurance with a rider stating that the United States of America is named as additionally insured and must be provided to the park before the permit is issued and filming begins.
 Insurance amounts may vary depending on the complexity of the project as well as risks.
 The general bond schedule is: